haxetink/tink_testrunner/README.md

 ### Case

-A Case is a function that emits Assertions.
+A function that emits Assertions.

 So it is basically `Void->Assertions`.
 However, in order to support more fine-grain controls on what tests to be included/excluded, the actual implementation of a Case does include some extra control informations.